 One-day conference Saturday 15th October 2022, hosted by the School of Media and the Centre for Critical Media Literacy (CCML) at Technological University Dublin

-Organised by the Traditional Song Forum and CCML, with the support of the Irish Traditional Music Archive and An Góilín Traditional Singers Club.
+Organised by the Traditional Song Forum and CCML, with the support of Poetry Ireland, the Irish Traditional Music Archive and An Góilín Traditional Singers Club.

 This will be an in-person conference, with proceedings live-streamed for those who cannot be there.
 Admission is free.

 We invite proposals for 15-to-20-minute presentations on any aspect of cheap print and street literature in Britain and Ireland (and their diasporas) – including intersections of the histories of journalism and other facets of the popular press.